 Aide informatique / avec Internet

 July-October Summer building projects, harvesting, canning and preserving the harvest.
+Helping with kid creative camps.

 Late October-November Canning and preserving late harvests.
 Planting cover crops, getting the Farm ready for winter.

 No meat, fish or eggs are allowed in the house.
 Smoking is tolerated away from the house and gardens.
 No illicit drug use or alcoholic consumption is allowed any where on the property.
-The nearest grocery store is 15 minutes away by car, but regular trips are made into town.
+The nearest grocery store is 15 minutes away by car, but regular trips can be made into town.

 Accès Internet limité